numerical-mooc/numerical-mooc/lessons/01_phugoid/README.md

 ###Evidence: Website (link to original digital content)

-Desirable: link to the earner's GitHub repository containing the solution to the "Rocket flight" coding assignment.
+Desirable: link to the earner's GitHub repository (or equivalent) containing the solution to the "Rocket flight" coding assignment.
-Optional: link to the earner's GitHub repo containing other codes, following the lesson.
+Optional: link to the earner's GitHub repository (or equivalent)  containing other codes, following the lesson.

 ###Category: